ModelTC/United-Perception/benchmark/equalized_focal_loss.md

 ## How to Train EFL on OpenImages

-Our EOD framework support the training and inference of OIDs (but can not evaluate the results directly).
+Our United-Perception framework support the training and inference of OIDs (but can not evaluate the results directly).
 Most of our steps are following the guide in [EQLv2](https://github.com/tztztztztz/eqlv2#how-to-train-eqlv2-on-openimages).

 Here are the steps to get a result of OIDs (the bold steps are the operations that need to be noticed, other steps are same as them in EQLv2):
 - Download the data.